cmroche/greeclimate/README.md

 Discover, connect and control Gree based mini-split systems.

-**greenclimat** is a Python3 based package for controll Gree mini-split ACs and heat pumps.
-Gree is a common brand for minisplit systems and is licensed and resold under many product names.
-This module may (or may not) work for any of those system, but has been tested on
+**greenclimat** is a ***fully async*** Python3 based package for controlling Gree based ACs and heat pumps.
+Gree is a common brand for mini-split systems and is licensed and resold under many product names.
+This module should work for any device that also works with the Gree+ app, but has been tested on

 - Trane mini-split heat pump (4TXK38)